 The scope of this project is to create a valuable information database which maps out the cultural use of public and private spaces across the islands.
-This project will have two deliverables; an interactive online map and an academic publication bringing together academics and specialists from a number of relevant fields.
+This project will have three deliverables; an interactive online map, an academic publication bringing together academics and specialists from a number of relevant fields, and the theatres audit catalogue.

 In order to identify the spaces, sites and venues of relevance and their basic tangible qualities, a map of all localities in Malta and Gozo is drawn up using GIS technology.
 Data includes spaces, streets, squares and venues used for a range of cultural activities.
 This map is accessible to the public and can be used by individuals, organisations and policy-makers in the planning of any activities or events.
 Furthermore, researchers are able to directly contribute to development of the map by adding layers of data obtained through their own research.